rabbitControl/RCP/Flow.md

 6. A client sends an initialize-packet with a value of 0 to request all parameters from the server
 6. The server answers with a initialize-packet containing the number of parameters it will send (This allows a client to draw a progress-bar while receiving the initial set of parameters.)
-6. The server sends update packets with all the requested parameters
+6. The server sends update packets for all parameters it announced.
-6. After receiving all parameters the client is fully initialized
+6. After receiving all parameters the client is fully initialized and starts to accepts value updates and remove packets.
+	- A client may time out if receiving of all announced parameters takes too long.

 ## Update

 Incremental update, updatevalue and remove packets must only be sent to fully initialized clients.
-After being fully initialized clients can send update packets to the server.
+After being fully initialized clients can send update and updatevalue packets to the server.

 10. Server and clients send update or update-value packets
 10. Servers may also remove Parameters with a remove-packet

+## Adding Parameters

+12. Servers must send an update packet to fully describe a parameter prior to sending updatevalue packets
+13. A client ignores updatevalue packets for parameters it does not know